brotkrueml/schema/Documentation/Configuration/Index.rst

 basic.automaticWebPageSchemaGeneration
 --------------------------------------

 If this option is enabled, the ``WebPage`` type schema is automatically embedded into the page.
-The web page type can be defined in the field *Specific type of web page* of the :ref:`page properties <for-editors>` and defaults to :ref:`WebPage <web-page-type>`.
+The web page type can be defined in the field :guilabel:`Specific type of web page` of the :ref:`page properties <for-editors>` and defaults to :ref:`WebPage <web-page-type>`.

 :aspect:`Default value`